-The specific retweet was from Rob Carrick who has about 17K followers, but what was interesting was the effect really only lasted about a half an hour and then things went back to normal.
+The specific retweet was from Rob Carrick, who has about 17K followers, but what was interesting was the effect really only lasted nearly half an hour, and then things went back to normal.

 I continue to grow readership slowly on all fronts, we shall see how best to keep bringing older posts to the forefront (like the one in this post) Financial Time Machine List, which is simply me lamenting some bad financial decisions I made as a young man.